mreid/mark.reid.name/iem/_posts/2008-06-17-visualising-19th-century-reading.markdown

 Updates
 -------
 * _9 December 2008_: Julieanne and I presented a much improved version of this visualisation at the [Resourceful Reading][] conference held at the University of Sydney on the 5th of December.
 Those looking for the application I presented there: stay tuned, I will post the updated version here shortly.

+* _22 July 2009_: Added a note at the top of this post with a [link](/code/acrp) to the latest version of the visualisation applet.

 [Resourceful Reading]: http://conferences.arts.usyd.edu.au/index.php?cf=20